 To improve the resolution from ground-based observatories and to capture light from distant, dim objects, telescopes are growing larger.
 Due to the correspondingly large cost of construction and operation, these massive telescopes are often supported financially by multinational consortia.

 Since 2000, China has also been building its own national PNT system, known as Beidou (the Mandarin name for the constellation otherwise known as the Big Dipper).
 China launched ## satellites in 2011 to join the ## currently in orbit.
 These satellites will later become part of a global constellation, Compass, which is planned to consist of ## MEO satellites for global coverage and ## GEO satellites that will focus on regional coverage over China.
 Beidou began operating in December 2011, providing initial PNT services to a swath of the Asia-Pacific region from Australia in the south to Russia in the north with an accuracy of 25 meters (82 feet).

 Space activities in South Africa are funded through the Department of Science and Technology (DST).
 In FY 2011, which ran from April 2011 to March 2012, the DST planned to spend ## million rand (US$## million) on space activities executed through two programs: the South African National Space Agency (SANSA) and the Space Science Research, Development and Innovation subprogram.
 SANSA, established in 2008, planned an FY 2011 budget of ## million rand (US$## million).

 As space activities across the globe become more dynamic—blending commercial, government, and cross-border activities—governments increasingly see a need for a formal space policy to provide a framework for coordination and integration of activities.
-Effective space policy can foster public interest… This article is for subscribers.
-Please sign up for a subscription or login below.
-Username…
+Effective space policy can foster public interest… Thank you for visiting The Space Report!
+The Authoritative Guide to Global Space Activity, Packed…